On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Problem Setup and Preliminaries

 \section{Problem Setup and Preliminaries}

 \paragraph{Statistical learning} We are given a training dataset $\sth{(x_i, y_i): 1\le i \le n}$ which consists of $n$ tuples $(x_i, y_i)$, where $x_i$'s are feature vectors that are identically and independently generated from a common but {\em unknown} distribution $\rho$ on $\reals^d$, and $y_i = f^*(x_i)$.
 We consider the problem of learning the unknown function $f^*$ with respect to the square loss.
 We refer to $f^*$ as a {\em target function}.
 For simplicity, we assume $x_i\in \calS^{d-1}$ and $y_i\in [-1, 1]$.
-In this paper, we restrict ourselves to the family of $\rho$ such that for any $n$, the probability of having two parallel feature vectors $x_i$ and $x_{i^{\prime}}$ in the dataset $\sth{(x_i, y_i): 1\le i \le n}$ is zero.
+In this paper, we restrict ourselves to the family of $\rho$ that is absolutely continuous with respect to Lebesgue measure.
 We are interested in finding a neural network to approximate $f^*$.
 In particular, we focus on two-layer fully-connected neural networks with ReLU activation, i.e.,